Wait, Why Is Everyone Suddenly Against Top Sheets?

 I was aghast.
-In the span of a few short minutes, not one, but two of my friends had revealed that they, in an effort to simplify their lives, had sworn off using top sheets.
+In the span of a few short minutes, not one but two of my friends had revealed that they, in an effort to simplify their lives, had sworn off using top sheets.
 Their beds are composed of one less layer than mine, with no airy sheet separating their bodies from their duvets.
 That was, simply put, a lifestyle I never dared to think about—until I realized that this simple piece of fabric was far more controversial than I had ever imagined.

 The Top Sheet Origin Story

 Before diving into the pros and cons of this controversial sheet, though, let’s consider how top sheets even came to be.
 “The classic need for a top sheet in America is to give a smooth, easily washed layer between tickly woolen blankets and your body,” explains Rough Linen founder Tricia Rose.
-“But now that European duvet covers are more popular instead of blankets, the duvet cover protects the infill and becomes the top bedding layer.”
+“But now that European duvet covers are more popular than blankets, the cover protects the infill and becomes the top bedding layer.”
 If you’re sleeping under a knit or wool quilt, a nice, smooth top sheet will likely make your sleeping experience more comfortable.
 If you opt for a duvet, it all comes down to personal preference.
 So which side are you on?

 Ultimately, for many people, the decision to sleep with a top sheet is a seasonal choice.
 Personally, I prefer to have an extra layer of warmth in the winter, and in the summer, I find myself pushing my duvet cover down and sleeping with just a top sheet on hotter days.
 This choice, however, can also depend on what kind of sheets you have.